-What Changes are Coming to the Very Low-Calorie Diet Plans?
+What Changes are Happening to the Diet Plans?

 The European Union Health Commission have been reviewing the suitability of 600 calories as an advised minimum intake for Very Low-Calorie Diet Plans.
 Based on recent research, the board have decided to increase the minimum recommended calorie intake.
 They have to decided to increase the recommended minimum calorie intake if following a very low-calorie diet from 600 to 800 calories a day.

-Later this year, due to these changes in legislation, we will be making some alterations to our total meal replacement plans.
+This means that this week, due to these changes in legislation, we will be making some alterations to our meal replacement plans.

 What Does This Mean for My Diet Plan?

-For now, if you are following our Total Solution Diet Plan (600 calorie diet plan) you don’t need to change anything if you don’t want to.
-If you want to start following the new calorie advice, you simply need to up your intake of calories to 800 calories (an extra 200 calories each day).
-If you are following our 800 Calorie Diet Plan, you don’t need to change anything!
+If you were following our Total Solution Diet Plan (600 calorie diet plan), we would advise you to change to our exante 800 plan – simply up your intake of calories to 800 calories (an extra 200 calories each day).
+If you are currently following our 800 Calorie Diet Plan, you won’t need to change anything!

 Will this Calorie Increase Affect my Weight Loss Results?

 Reducing your calorie intake to 800 calories puts you into a significant calorie deficit.
 A calorie deficit is when you burn more calories than you consume.
 To lose weight, you need to be in a calorie deficit for an extended period of time.
-This therefore means, for example, if you follow an 800-calorie restricted diet for 12 weeks, you should be losing weight as you are in a significant calorie deficit.
+This therefore means, for example, if you follow exante 800 for 12 weeks, you should be losing weight as you are in a significant calorie deficit.

 What are Some Simple Ways to Get In that Extra 200 Calories?